25 Exciting Things to do in Saskatoon, Canada (other than museums)

 25. Go hiking at Cranberry Flats Conservation Area

-The Cranberry Flats Conservation Area is a nice place to go for a stroll any time of the year.
-You’ll see prairie land, the South Saskatchewan River, and sandy banks, and some forest.
-There are some walking trails that can be completed in only an hour to two.
+Cranberry Flats Conservation Area is a nice place to go for a stroll at any time of the year.
+You’ll see prairie land, the South Saskatchewan River, sandy banks, and some forest.
+There are walking trails that can be completed in only an hour to two.

 In the winter you can even go snowshoeing or cross country skiing here!